LegendDev46/voice-changer/README.md

 This project is a voice changer application that utilizes advanced speech recognition technology and ElevenLabs' API to alter the user's voice in real-time.
 It's designed for users looking to have fun with voice modifications and for developers interested in exploring voice synthesis and transformation technologies.

 ## Installation
-To install, you may watch my [video guide](https://olavorw.media/vc1install) or follow these three steps:
+To install,follow these three steps:
 1. Extract the file
 2. Launch the program
 3. Follow instructions

 ## Contact Methods
 If you have any questions or feel you need to reach out to me for any reason, don't hesitate to contact me.
-The best way to do this is to ping me in my [Discord server](https://discord.gg/5QP6X3S5fq).
+The best way to do this is to ping me in my [Email](high5dev621@gmail.com).

 ## Prerequisites
 This software was developed on Windows 11.
 It should work on Windows 10, if not, reach out to me.
 You will also need an ElevenLabs API key.
 [Elevenlabs](https://elevenlabs.io) is a paid service used to generate the AI audio for the voices.
 You will also need a voice ID from ElevenLabs.
 You can get a voice from their voice library, or make your own.
 Now, to use use the program as a microphone for applications, you'll need to download.
 [VBCable](https://vb-audio.com/Cable/).
 You can hear the audio and everything without it but to turn it into a microphone you need to download [VBCable](https://vb-audio.com/Cable/).
 I am working on my own virtual microphone at the moment, but in the meanwhile, you will need to use [VBCable](https://vb-audio.com/Cable/).